cdnbye/hlsjs-p2p-engine/README.md

 **[中文](Readme_zh.md)**

 This JS library implements [WebRTC](https://en.wikipedia.org/wiki/WebRTC) datachannel to scale live/vod video streaming by peer-to-peer network using bittorrent-like protocol.
 The forming peer network can be layed over other CDNs or on top of the origin server.
 Powered by [hls.js](https://github.com/video-dev/hls.js), it can play HLS on any platform with many popular HTML5 players such as video.js, JWPlayer and Flowplayer.
+BTW, if you need a p2p engine for [dash.js](https://github.com/Dash-Industry-Forum/dash.js)?
+[Tell me](https://github.com/cdnbye/dashjs-p2p-engine/issues/1)!

 This library is a part of CDNBye project which attempts to deliver high quality video streams, decreasing the number of requests to CDN servers, reducing the cost of transmission and enhancing system’s scalability.
 As the name suggests, CDNBye will help you offload bandwidth from expensive traditional CDNs，while also maximizing a user’s viewing experience.